derivexyz/v1-core/docs/contracts/liquiditypool.md

 - usedDeltaLiquidity The value of the current hedge position (long value OR collateral - short debt)

-### Function `transferQuoteToHedge(struct SynthetixAdapter.ExchangeParams exchangeParams, uint256 amount) → uint256 external`
+### Function `transferQuoteToHedge(uint256 spotPrice, uint256 amount) → uint256 external`

-Sends quoteAsset to the PoolHedger.
+Sends quote to the PoolHedger.

-This function will transfer whatever free delta liquidity is available.
+Transfer amount up to `pendingLiquidity + freeLiquidity`.

 The hedger must determine what to do with the amount received.

 #### Parameters:

-- `exchangeParams`: The exchangeParams.
+- `spotPrice`: The spot price of the base asset.

 - `amount`: The amount requested by the PoolHedger.